Where is your past?

 Before I finally called it quits with experimenting with the Lord and experiencing him on a regular basis, I used to do something that I want to share with you.
+It has to do with my past!
 In my early twenties, any time a circumstance emotionally ushered me into the bleak arena of depression, I always raced into my room, switched off the lights, played a terribly melancholic song, cocooned myself in negative nostalgia, and wallowed in unimaginable self pity.

 Thoughts of past events that hurt me deeply always lined up in my mind as I childishly re-enacted the pain and betrayal I went through with every single event.
 Looking back, was that the epitome of idleness, or what?
 My act of digging up the past from the grave of yesterday never failed to fatten me with grasps of bitterness.
 By the time I was through with this sheepish ritual that I find hard to believe I used to partake in, there were always two consequences.
 Spiritually, I had opened a wide door for the enemy to strike, and physically I was drained of valuable energy.
 The funny thing is it never occurred to me I was deceiving myself big time.
 How can it even have occurred to me when by all means I was always justified!

 Unknown to me, my actions were obstructing the free movement of the Holy Spirit in my life.
 I was like a beautiful bone china teacup on the outside that was caked with so much accumulation of dirt on the inside!
 Spending quality time in the Word of God showed me the truth and light that eventually set me free.
 It dawned on me that love conquers all; that if I let go and let God into my wounded heart, then the peace of God that surpasses all understanding will be my balm and portion forever.